eduNEXT/openedx-alexa-adaptor-template/README.md

 1. Go to the [Amazon Alexa Console](https://developer.amazon.com/alexa/console/ask).
 2. Select the Skill you want to test.
-3. Select the "Test" tab.
+3. Select the **Test** tab.
-4. Select "Development" from the "Skill testing is enabled in:" dropdown.
+4. Select **Development** from the **Skill testing is enabled in:** dropdown.
 5. As the Skill uses voice profiles, to test interactions you need to do it by voice.
 If you are known profile, you can interact with the skill without any issues.
-If you are not a known profile, the skill show you a message indicating that you are not a known profile and the interaction will finish.
+If you are not a known profile, the skill shows you a message indicating that you are not a known profile, and the interaction will finish.

 Also, you can test the skill using the Alexa app, be sure you are using the same account you use to create the skill in the Alexa Developer.